TOUR THE MEMORIAL BATTLESHIPS MISSOURI & ARIZONA

 Overview

-Our large-group tours are run in our mini-coaches with between 20-40 people in comfortable seats and space.
-On beautiful days, we may even use our open air trolley.
-We start with pickup in Waikiki at 6 central locations that are convenient for most accommodations in the neighborhood.
-(We will pickup at all Ko Olina hotels on Thursdays only.)
+Our large-group tours are run in our motor coaches with 25+ people in comfortable seats and space.
+On beautiful days, we may even use our open-air trolley.
+We start with pickup in Waikīkī at six central locations that are convenient for most accommodations in the neighborhood.

-The first stop is the Visitor Center where you can interact with various exhibits at the museums before entering the theatre to watch a documentary.
-After the film, a Navy launch will take you on a short boat tour on itʻs way out to the Arizona Memorial.
-You will have about 15-minutes to enjoy the view and pay your respects.
-You will see nearby, along battleship row, the USS Missouri which is the next stop on our tour.
+The first stop is the Visitor Center, where you can interact with various museum exhibits before entering the theatre to watch a documentary.
+After the film, a Navy launch will take you on a short boat tour to the Arizona Memorial.
+You will have about 15 minutes to enjoy the view and pay your respects.
+You will see the USS Missouri, which is the next stop on our tour, nearby, along Battleship Row.

-Battleship Missouri, a floating museum, marks the end of the war on itʻs famous Surrender Deck.
-Here the articles that ended the war with Japan were signed while the ship was anchored in Tokyo Bay in August of 1945.
-You will have the opportunity to explore the inside of the “Mighty Mo's" multiple decks, galleys, rooms and guns.
-You can easily get a feel for what it must have been like for the nearly 2000 men living on board during the war.
+Battleship Missouri, a floating museum, marked the war's end on its famous Surrender Deck.
+Here, the articles that ended the war with Japan were signed while the ship was anchored in Tokyo Bay in August 1945.
+You can explore the inside of the “Mighty Mo's" multiple decks, galleys, rooms, and guns.
+You can quickly get a feel for what it must have been like for the nearly 2000 men living on board during the war.

 Afterward, we head out from the harbor for a great view of the city from Punchbowl.
 We drive through the Cemetery of the Pacific on our way to our final stop in downtown Honolulu to check out the King Kamehameha Statue and other nearby historic buildings.

-We return you to your hotel and condo after a wonderful 7-hour experience.
-Throughout the tour, if you are hungry, food is available on the dock or back at the Visitor Center.
+After a wonderful 7 hours, we return you to your hotel and condo.
+Throughout the tour, food is available on the dock and at the Visitor Center.

 Schedule